ci1xgk/Fellowship_Webpage/Merewether1-1.md

    | limitslopes     | Enable the DG2 minmod local slope limiter      | DG2   |
    | krivodonovathresh     | Control the localisation of the DG2 slope limiter (Default: 10.0)       | DG2   |

-   Figure below shows an snapshot of the `.par` file used for Merewether test case, namely `merewether-0p175m.par`.
+   The snapshot below shown the `.par` file used to set up the Merewether test case, named `merewether-0p175m.par`.

    ![image](/Figures/mer8.png)